Gregoria de Jesús

-Gregoria Alvarez de Jesús (May 9, 1875 - March 15, 1943), also known by her nickname Oriang, acted as secretary of the women's section and also the custodian of the documents and seal of the Katipunan.
+Gregoria de Jesús y Álvarez (May 9, 1875 - March 15, 1943), also known by her nickname Oriang, acted as secretary of the women's section and also the custodian of the documents and seal of the Katipunan.
 She married Andrés Bonifacio, the Supremo of the Katipunan and President of the Katagalugan Revolutionary Government.
 She played a major role in the Philippine Revolution.
 After the death of Bonifacio, she married Julio Nakpil, one of the generals of the revolution.
 She had one son from Bonifacio and five children from Nakpil.

 Early life

 Gregoria de Jesús was born in the town of Caloocan, then in the province of Manila, to a middle-class, pious Roman Catholic family.
 Her father, Nicolás de Jesús, was a carpenter who later served as a gobernadorcillo.
 As a young girl, she was an exceptional student and a silver medal recipient in an examination organized by the Governor-General and the local parish priest.
 When she became a secondary school student, she was induced by her parents to stay home and look after her younger sister and the family farm, since both of her older brothers had moved to Manila to continue their educations.